Online support / Phone

 Air flow : 250 m3/h

 Noise level 72 dBA

-Fast delivery (3-5 days) with DHL Courier
+Fast delivery (3-5 days) with DHL Courier in Germany

 When proceeding with a welding operation, you need to consider various collateral aspects that are not limited solely and exclusively to the choice of a good welding machine or the choice of a specific metal to be welded; it should also be pointed out that it is not enough to consider only the most suitable welding technique in order to obtain a final result of excellent workmanship, nor the consequent choice of the gas, pure or mixed, that will be used.
 We must bear in mind that the welding process is closely related to a series of chemical reactions that interact together, so we should also pay attention to the precautions to take in order to protect ourselves as much as possible.